- Introduction to CE Data Products

 The CE surveys collect data that fall into one of the following major expenditure categories: Alcoholic beverages, Apparel and services, Cash contributions, Education, Entertainment, Food, Healthcare, Housing, Miscellaneous, Personal care products and services, Personal insurance and pensions, Reading, Tobacco products and smoking supplies, and Transportation.
 CE provides these expenditure data, along with demographics and income information, in four formats:

 CE publications provide analyses of CE data to help users understand their meaning and the stories that they tell.
-These publications are headlined by a news release, which is published twice a year and accompanies CE's two data releases in the spring and fall.
-Publications are made available through official BLS series, including the Monthly Labor Review, Beyond the Numbers, Handbook of Methods, annual reports, and others.
+These publications are headlined by a news release, which is published once a year and accompanies CE's data release in the fall.
+Publications are made available through official BLS series, including the Monthly Labor Review, Beyond the Numbers, Spotlight on Statistics, The Economics Daily, Handbook of Methods, annual reports, and others.
 Additional CE program publications, documents, and presentations are available via the online CE library.

 Public Use Microdata (PUMD)